Washing, Care & Storage Instructions for your Cheeky DooDoo Nappies

 5. Line dry your nappies

 Either dry your nappies on a clothes line outside (our preferred method) or alternatively inside on a drying rack or airer.
-You can tumble dry the nappies on low heat but this can work out expensive in the long run and will also shorten the life of your nappies.
+You can tumble dry the nappies and inserts / boosters on low heat but this can work out expensive in the long run and will also shorten the life of your nappies.
 DO NOT tumble dry the PUL wraps or put them on a direct heat source like the radiator.
 A good rule is that if it's too hot to hold your hand on them it will be too how for your and bamboo or PUL products.

 What can I use to wash my nappies?

-We believe that powder detergent works better at cleaning our nappies, choose bio or non-bio one.
+We believe that powder detergent works better at cleaning our nappies, choose bio or non-bio.
 We love Nimble Babies Nappy Lover which is non-bio and doesn't contain bleach.
 But DO NOT use detergents with bleach or any fabric conditoner as this will affect the absorbency of the fabrics.

 Do I need to soak my cloth nappy before washing it?

-We recommend dry pailing your nappies this is because fabrics in your nappies can become damaged if soaked in water for long periods of time and it will reduce the life of your nappy.
-When dry pailing your nappies, ensure you do not leave any longer than 2 days before washing as ammonia in pee & bacteria in poo can damage the material in your nappies and cause 'balding' spots.
+We recommend dry pailing your nappies.
+The fabrics in your nappies can become damaged if soaked in water for long periods of time and it will reduce the life of your nappy.
+When dry pailing your nappies, ensure you do not leave any longer than 2 days before rinsing or washing as ammonia in pee & bacteria in poo can damage the material in your nappies and cause 'balding' spots.

 What is the best way to rinse or pre wash my nappies?